Request to Join

 Dr. Wahi-Gururaj is an associate professor of medicine and a diplomat of the American Board of Internal Medicine.
 Professional memberships include the American College of Physicians, Alpha Omega Alpha Honor Medical Society, Society of General Internal Medicine, and the Association of Program Directors in Internal Medicine.

 Jianguo Cheng, MD, PhD, is Professor of Anesthesiology and Director of the Cleveland Clinic Multidisciplinary Pain Medicine Fellowship Program.
-He is the President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
-He has recently been appointed to the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
+He is immediate Past President of American Academy of Pain Medicine (AAPM) and immediate past Chair of the US Section of World Institute of Pain.
+He is a member of the US Department of Health and Human Services (HHS) Pain Management Best Practices Inter-agency Task Force (PMTF) to propose updates to best practices and issue recommendations that address gaps or inconsistencies for managing chronic and acute pain.
+Dr. Cheng serves in the National Academy of Medicine Action Collaborative on Countering the US Opioid Epidemic.
 Dr. Cheng is also a member of the Centers for Medicare & Medicaid Services (CMS) Expert Work Group (EWG) to develop, specify, and maintain clinical quality measures.
 As a clinician, Dr. Cheng was recognized by Best Doctors in America (Best Doctors Inc.), 70 Best Pain Management Physicians in the US (Becker's ASC Review), and Top Doctors (International Association of Anesthesiologists).
 As a physician investigator, Dr. Cheng has directed basic, translational, and clinical investigations of stem cells, opioid tolerance, and chronic pain.
 His research is supported by research grants from the National Institutes of Health (NIH), the Department of Defense, and other funding agencies.
 He has published more than 250 articles including investigations on opioid tolerance and neuropathic pain.
-As an educator, Dr. Cheng has published two textbooks <Fundamentals of Pain Medicine> (Springer-Nature) <Neuropathic Pain: A Case-based Approach to Practical Management> (Oxford University Press) and has given more than 150 lectures/presentations world-wide.
-He has trained more than 150 clinical pain fellows and postdoctoral research fellows.
+As an educator, Dr. Cheng has published two textbooks <Fundamentals of Pain Medicine> (Springer-Nature) <Neuropathic Pain: A Case-based Approach to Practical Management> (Oxford University Press) and has given more than 160 lectures/presentations world-wide.
+He has trained more than 160 clinical pain fellows and postdoctoral research fellows.
 In addition, Dr. Cheng has played active leadership roles in the Association of University Anesthesiologists (AUA), American Board of Anesthesiology (ABA), American Society of Anesthesiologists (ASA), and American Academy of Regenerative Medicine.
 He has served as Senior Editor, Associate Editor, and Section Editor for the scientific journals of “Pain Medicine”, “Pain Practice”, and “Pain Physician”.
 Dr. Cheng was trained in Pain Medicine at Harvard University (Fellowship at Massachusetts General Hospital), Surgery and Anesthesiology at University of Louisville (Residency), Neurology at the Qingdao University, and Neurosciences at the University of Guelph (PhD, Biophysics), University of Manitoba, and University of Alberta.

 M. Jay Campbell, MD, MHA is an Associate Professor of Pediatric Cardiology at Duke University.
 He is the Duke Pediatric Cardiology Fellowship Program Director.
 He has also served as the Resident Education Manager for Duke Pediatric Cardiology and as an interviewer for the Duke Pediatric Residency Program and the Duke Medical School Admissions Committe e.
 Dr. Campbell’s clinical area of expertise is pediatric cardiac non-invasive imaging.
 He is the director of the Duke Pediatric/Congenital Cardiovascular Magnetic Resonance Program and a member of the Duke Cardiovascular Magnetic Resonance Center (DCMRC).
 He is a member of the Duke Pediatric Echocardiography Lab and Fetal Cardiology Programs.
 His research interests include novel applications of cardiac imaging to congenital heart disease, myocardial stress and viability imaging, and the appropriate use of cardiac imaging modalities.
 He is very active within the Society of Cardiovascular Magnetic Resonance (SCMR) and is the Editor in Chief for the SCMR Case of the Week.